 - Garlic Lemon Dressing.
 The lemon-garlic-olive oil trio is the most popular dressing in the Eastern Mediterranean!
 Every country uses this trio for vegetable recipes, and if I do say, I don’t blame them.

 - Sumac.
-This Mediterranean tart berry is a very famous addition to this salad and gives this salad its signature flavour.
+This Mediterranean tart berry is a very famous addition to this salad and gives its signature flavour.
 If you don’t have it, it’s ok to leave it out; the salad will still be tasty, but I strongly recommend trying it with the sumac.

 - Pomegranate molasses.
 This ingredient may be a little tricky to find for most people.
 It’s an optional ingredient, and if you don’t have it, it’s OK to skip it.
 It gives the salad a little sweet and tart notes, which you may 100% love or hate.
 I love it and eat it off the spoon, my husband hates it and won’t eat it. 🤷🏻♀️